Erik Goeddel: New York Mets

+Goeddel made 36 appearances out of the bullpen for the Mets during the 2016 season, compiling a 2-2 record and 4.54 ERA with 36 strikeouts across 35 2/3 innings pitched.

+Goeddel pitched in 33 games for New York in 2017, posting an 0-1 record and 5.28 ERA with 33 strikeouts over 29 innings of work.
+On October 25, 2017, Goeddel was removed from the 40-man roster and sent outright to Las Vegas.
+He elected free agency on November 6.

 Seattle Mariners

+On December 19, 2017, Goeddel signed a minor league deal with the Texas Rangers.
+He was released on March 19, 2018.

-On March 20, 2018, he signed a minor league contract with the Seattle Mariners the following day.
-He was designated for assignment on May 16, 2018.
+On March 20, 2018, Goeddel signed a minor league contract with the Seattle Mariners organization.
+He was assigned to the Triple-A Tacoma Rainiers to begin the season.
+On May 3, the Mariners selected Goeddel's contract, adding him to their active roster.
+In five appearances for Seattle, he posted a 2-0 record and 1.23 ERA with nine strikeouts across 7 1/3 innings pitched.
+Goeddel was designated for assignment by the Mariners on May 16.

 Los Angeles Dodgers

-On May 18, 2018, he was claimed off waivers by the Los Angeles Dodgers.
-He pitched in 26 games for the Dodgers, with a 3.38 ERA.
-He missed much of the season with an elbow injury that shut him down for good in August.
-Goeddel was designated for assignment on November 20, 2018 and released the following day.
+On May 18, 2018, Goeddel was claimed off waivers by the Los Angeles Dodgers.
+He pitched in 26 games for the Dodgers, posting a 3.38 ERA with 35 strikeouts and one win.
+Goeddel missed much of the season with an elbow injury that shut him down for good in August.
+Goeddel was designated for assignment by Los Angeles on November 20 and released the following day.

 Personal life

 Goeddel's brother, Tyler, is also a professional baseball player.
 Their father, David Goeddel, is a pioneering biologist responsible for the development of both synthetic insulin and human growth hormone.